nealrs/ns.com/advice/_posts/2018-09-20-Hindsight-Is-Retrospective.md

 title: "Hindsight is Retrospective"
 date: 2018-09-20 10:00:00
 img: https://i.imgur.com/lpNmapO.gif
-description: "A look at how we used to do our weekly retro"
+description: "5 steps for a productive weekly retrospective meeting"
 ---

 Tomorrow is Friday, which means your weekly retrospective meeting, AKA, _Retro_ is right around the corner.